stryku/okon/README.md

 a SHA1 hash, a colon and some number, e.g. `0000000000000000000000000000000000000000:68181`)

 # How it works
-Before you can search for you SHA1 hash in the database, an one-time special step has to be done.
+Before you can search for a SHA1 hash in the database, the database needs to be processed.
-You need to process the downloaded database.
-Then, when it's done, you can search for hashes in the prepared file.
 Please check [usage](#Usage) section for details.

 # Utilities